mkchoi212/mkchoi212.github.io/_pages/About.md

 permalink: /about/
 ---

-Thanks a bunch for visiting my site!

 My name is Mike JS.
 Choi; JS is for Jun Soo.
-I am currently a Software Developer at .
+I am the co-founder of [Studiolanes](https://www.studiolanes.com).

 I build things and write about software development when I have the time.
-Check out some of my [projects](https://deadbeef.me/projects/) and my [blog posts](https://deadbeef.me)!
+Check out some of my [projects](https://deadbeef.me/projects/) and my [blog posts](https://deadbeef.me).

-If you want to talk about anything, feel free to [email](mailto:mkchoi212@icloud.com) me :D
+If you want to talk about anything, feel free to [email](mailto:mkchoi212@gmail.com) me.

 ----